 What’s missing then?

-In comparing the output of Marek Hamšík to any other midfielder, let alone the largely ineffective Mateo Kovačić and Ross Barkley, it becomes very clear what he brought to Napoli’s midfield and by extension, what Chelsea are missing in theirs.
+In comparing the output of Marek Hamšík to that of most other midfielders in Europe, let alone the sterile Mateo Kovačić and Ross Barkley, it becomes very clear what Hamšík brought to Napoli’s midfield and, by extension, what Chelsea is missing in theirs.

 As you can see, the excellent Bernardo Silva, pre-eminent David Silva, and “€150M” (Mateja-Kežman-represented) Sergej Milinković-Savić are the only central/defensive midfielders to have managed over 0.8 non-penalty box-shots90 and 1.8 open-play shot-assists90 this season.
 Marek Hamšík hit those marks in each of his three seasons under Maurizio Sarri.